fetc90/CV/README.md

 # H O B B I E S

-* I like art, I go to an exhibtion on Sunday afternoons because it takes you to a different part of your brain and you remember how much other stuff there is out there.
-One of the most amazing exhibitions I went to was Marshmellow Laser Feast - Air.
-I had never seen art and technology combined like that.
+* I like art, I go to an exhibtion on Sunday afternoons because it takes you to a different part of your brain and you remember how much other stuff is out there.
+One of the most amazing exhibitions I went to was Marshmellow Laser Feast, We Live in an Ocean of Air.
+I had never seen art and technology combined like that and seeing that sparked a huge interest in VR and AR I'd never had before.
-* I like to take photos and paint things, they're just colourful blobs at the moment.
+* I like photography and paint things, they're just colourful blobs at the moment.
-* Big fan of cycling, I cycled from Milan to Barcelona two years ago, staying at eco-villages and camping.
+* I got very into cycling; I cycled from Milan to Barcelona in two weeks, staying at eco-villages and camping.
-* I'm lucky to have a geographically-dispersed family: a grandmother in Mexico and cousins who I'm very close with in Paris and New York.
+* I'm lucky to have family all over the place: my grandmother lives in Mexico and my are in Paris and New York.
 We're similar ages so as we grew up I visited them in Atlanta when we were in high school and New Orleans when we were in college.
 I'm going to South Africa with them in August so I'm reading lots of books by South African authors.
-* Now I can definitely add to my list building fun side projects.
+* Now I can add building fun side projects to my list.
 I've got an arduino board and some programmable lights.
-I am also getting to grips with Unity and C++ for a VR and AR project.
+I am also getting to grips with Unity and C++ for an AR project.